 You can also drink water in different forms, tea is great for colds as it can be full of nutrients, is very hydrating, and when hot, can help to clear out any stuffed up sinuses.
 Add a little bit of honey, which is naturally soothing, and lemon, which is antibacterial, and you'll feel better in no time.

 Give your body some time to heal itself.
 You might feel like taking initiative to fight the cold by boosting your immune system through exercise, but it’s best to keep it low key for a few days.
 Get enough sleep, too.
-Lack of sleep could potentially increase your vulnerability to colds.
+Lack of sleep could increase your vulnerability to colds.

 Vitamin C cannot prevent a cold, but it can shorten the cold’s duration.
 However, rather than increasing your Vitamin C intake once you have a cold, try to take the recommended dose regularly (90mg for men, 75mg for women) for best results.